Sport Goofy in Soccermania: Production

-This cartoon was the first original Goofy cartoon produced since Freewayphobia and Goofy's Freeway Troubles in 1965.
+Sport Goofy In Soccermania was the first original Goofy cartoon produced since Freewayphobia and Goofy's Freeway Troubles in 1965.
 Production on the short was announced in 1985 by Ed Hanson, Vice President of Disney Animation, alongside the announcement of what would become The Prince and the Pauper.

 Soccermania also marks the first time Russi Taylor voices Huey, Dewey, and Louie (taking over the role from Clarence Nash) and Grandma Duck (taking over the role from June Foray).
-Soccermania is one of the few Disney cartoons of the time where Uncle Scrooge was not voiced by voice actor of Alan Young, but instead was voiced by Will Ryan.
+Soccermania is one of the few Disney cartoons of the time where Uncle Scrooge wasn't voiced by Alan Young, but instead was voiced by Will Ryan.

 Sport Goofy in Soccermania was Darrell Van Citters' last production with Disney.
 He worked for Warner Bros.
 Animation for a couple years, before forming his own animation company, Renegade Animation.
 Joe Ranft and Tad Stones wrote the story.
 Ranft went on to work for Pixar (and eventually returned to Disney when Pixar was contracted to do films for them), while Stones went on to work at Walt Disney Television Animation, which was concurrently in production on DuckTales, another pairing of Uncle Scrooge and his nephews.
-This cartoon was also the first piece of Disney animation upon which Kevin Lima, future director of A Goofy Movie, would work.
+Sport Goofy In Soccermania was also the first piece of Disney animation upon which Kevin Lima, future director of A Goofy Movie, would work.
 During Goofy's dream sequence, moments of the 1946 short, Double Dribble, can be seen.